Ardhat/docs/progmodel.md

 ---
-title: Programming model
+title: Programming Model
 prev: installation
 current: progmodel
-next: upgrading
+next: python
 ---

 {{<ardhat>}}'s features can be accessed from a compatible host, such as Raspberry Pi, using the [Firmata](https://github.com/firmata/protocol) protocol over serial.